 A little history of Kailua Kona

 Kailua Kona or Kona town as most locals call this city on the west side of Hawaii Island has an important history to the Hawaiian islands.
 Kona translated into “Leeward” (all islands have a leeward or Kona side so this area is officially Kailua Kona).

 The community was established by Kamehameha 1st as his official capital to the newly established kingdom of Hawaii and later moved to Lahaina then Honolulu.

 In the late 1900s, Kona was a sleepy fishing village but in the early 20th and 21st centuries, a building boom spurred by tourism, real estate and investment transformed the community into a bustling city.

 The closest airport to fly into is the Kona International Airport

 Here’s a little more background and history to Kona’s heritage and history

 Here’s some fun and cool things to do and see in Kailua Kona

 An amazing snorkel experience at Kahalu’u

-The marine sanctuary at Kahalu’u is fantastic and this family friendly beach is the perfect spot to do have an amazing snorkel experience just outside of town.
+One of the best things to do in Kona, the marine sanctuary at Kahalu’u is fantastic and this family friendly beach is the perfect spot to do have an amazing snorkel experience just outside of town.
 The beach park has a life guard, full public bathrooms, food trucks and even volunteers that share their aloha about water safety and protecting the fish and corals in this protected bay.
 Check out more details to visiting Kahalu’u beach park here for information, parking and best times to visit.